Kakinagimak Lake

-Kakinagimak Lake is a lake in the Canadian province of Saskatchewan.
-It lies in low-relief forested terrain of the Canadian Shield.
+Kakinagimak Lake is a bifurcating lake in the Canadian province of Saskatchewan.
+The northern part of the lake drains north into the Churchill River drainage basin while the southern part drains into the Wildnest–Sturgeon-Weir River system.
+The Sturgeon-Weir River is a tributary of the Saskatchewan River.
+The lake lies in low-relief forested terrain of the Canadian Shield.
 The climate is sub-arctic.

-Location

-Kakinagimak Lake is about 45 km north-west of Flin Flon, Manitoba, and 40 km east of Pelican Narrows, Saskatchewan.
-The lake is 25 km long, following north-south geological structures, but is narrow like a river.
+Kakinagimak Lake is about 45 km north-west of Flin Flon, Manitoba and 40 km east of Pelican Narrows, Saskatchewan.
+There is a fly-in fishing lodge on the lake.

+Description

+Kakinagimak Lake is 25 km long, following north-south geological structures, but is narrow like a river.
 The lake surface is about 330 m above sea level.
-There is a fishing cabin on the lake.

-Terrain

-The lake has an average depth of 60 to 80 ft and a maximum depth of 135 ft.
+It has an average depth of 18 to 25 m and a maximum depth of 41 m The shoreline measures about 156 km long.

-It has 40 mi of shoreline.
+The northern part of Kakinagimak Lake drains northward into the Churchill River via Nemei Lake, Tocher Lake, and the Nemei River.
+The southern part of Kakinagimak Lake drains south into the Wildnest–Sturgeon-Weir River system, then into the Saskatchewan River.

 Granitoid ridges near the lake rise to about 410 m above sea level.

 Most of the region is underlain by granodiorite to tonalite gneisses, which are exposed on the shores of the central portion of the lake.

-Robbestad Lake, McArthur Lake and the northern part of Kakinagimak Lake drain northward into the Churchill River via the Nemei River.
-The southern part of Kakinagimak Lake drains south into the Wildnest-Sturgeon-Weir River System, then into the Saskatchewan River.

 Environment

 The lake is in the subarctic climate zone.
 The annual average temperature is -2 °C.

 The warmest month is July, when the average temperature is 17 °C and the coldest is January, with -21 °C. The lake is surrounded by coniferous forest.

+Fish species

-The lake is home to northern pike, walleye, and lake trout.
-The water is clear.
+Fish commonly found in Kakinagimak Lake include northern pike, walleye, cisco, lake whitefish, and lake trout.